Audits: Real estate

 During an audit, the auditor will:

-- Observe business signage and advertising, including, but not limited to letterhead, business cards, and promotional items.
+- Observe business signage and advertising, including, but not limited to letterhead, business cards, websites, and promotional items.

 - Examine the licenses of the firm, designated managing broker, managing brokers, and brokers to verify: